Attendance Policy

 Policies regarding all other absences are at the discretion of the individual instructor.
 In the event of an unexcused absence, the instructor is not obligated to provide opportunities for a student to make up course work.
 Absences due to personal travel prior to or following a mid- semester break (e.g., Thanksgiving or Spring Break) may be considered unexcused absences.

 For extended or unforeseen absences (e.g., health conditions, family emergencies, post-season competition), the student is responsible for maintaining contact with their course instructor(s), academic advisor(s), and class dean to identify an appropriate plan of action.
-If an appropriate plan of action cannot be identified, the associate academic dean (or designee named by the VPAA) may be consulted to facilitate resolution.
+If an appropriate plan of action cannot be identified, Vice President for Academic Affairs or designee may be consulted to facilitate resolution.